-These domes were built inside an abandoned China clay pit in Bodelva, Cornwall, a county in the southwest of England.
+These domes are a great example of Blob architecture and were built inside an abandoned China clay pit in Bodelva, Cornwall, a county in the southwest of England.
 The closest towns in the area are St Blazey, a small town about 2 kilometers (1.2 miles) from the attraction, and St Austell, about 5 kilometers (3 miles) away.

 2. The original idea dates back to the year 1996

 The founder of the project is Tim Smit, a Dutch-born British entrepreneur who also worked on the “Lost Gardens of Heligan,” another botanical garden in Cornwall.

 Smit was the driving force behind the project and raised the £80 million needed to start construction of the biomes which replicate a natural habitat for plants.